Our pearl couscous salad is a healthy Mediterranean recipe with Israeli couscous, fresh veggies, feta, and chickpeas.

 Tips

-Let the cooked pearl couscous cool down for at least 10 minutes in a large bowl before you add the fresh vegetables.
+- Let the couscous cool for at least 10 minutes before mixing it with the fresh vegetables to avoid wilting.

 Despite its English name, Israeli couscous, also called Ptitim or pearl couscous, is not a type of couscous but rather a type of small toasted pasta balls.